Ohalo-Ltd/ohalo-playbooks/README.md

 # ohalo-playbooks

 Welcome to the **ohalo-playbooks** repository!
-This repo contains a collection of Ansible playbooks used to automate common workflows and integrations at Ohalo.
+This repo aggregates automation playbooks, reference applications, and infrastructure blueprints used to accelerate data governance and security workflows with Data X-Ray.

 ## Playbooks